The Info You’re After

 All ACE products are sold for Off-Road Use Only.
 The GM ECU controls the check engine light and a second OBD2 port is added.
 Regulations typically specify that swaps are legal as long as the engine is of the same or newer model year as the chassis and it is the same vehicle type (i.e. light truck to light truck).
 All emissions equipment must be brought from the previous vehicle to the new vehicle.
 This, however, may not be true in your state or municipality.
 It is your responsibility to check with your local, state, and federal government to see what their expectations are before beginning the swap.

 This kit was originally designed exclusively for the 1999-2004 Discovery 2.
+We are currently beta testing kits for the Discovery 1.
 While the bell housing adapters should bolt up, the motor mounts may not, and the accessory drive will probably need to be altered.
-D1/RRC/P38 electrical systems are also different from the D2.
+RRC and P38 electrical systems are also different from the D2.

 I have a 1999-2002 Discovery with a 4.0.
 Are there any other changes I need to make?